Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

-To quantify this impact on Ethereum's decentralization, we estimate the specification for the Event Study in Equation~\ref{eq_event}.
+To estimate this impact on Ethereum's decentralization, we estimate the specification for the Event Study in Equation~\ref{eq_event}.
 We find that the Merge increased Ethereum's decentralization by 1.27 bits of entropy from 3.872 bits (Table~\ref{tb_merge}).
-This increase in entropy can be attributed to the addition of around 680 new nodes and an increase in the Gini coefficient of 0.088, which indicates a rise in the inequality of the distribution of block production.
+This increase in entropy can be attributed to the addition of around 680 new nodes, direct evidence of the barrier-reduction mechanism predicted by the resource flexibility framework (Section~\ref{sec_theory}).
+The accompanying increase in the Gini coefficient of 0.124 indicates that these new entrants are predominantly smaller validators, which increases measured inequality while improving overall decentralization through broader participation.
 Interestingly, the analyses show no significant change in the Nakamoto coefficient or the HHI.
 This implies that the number of nodes that control 51\% of the network remained similar despite the increase in the broader base of the network, consisting mainly of smaller new entrants.
-Despite the insignificant change in $\text{Nakamoto}$ and $\text{HHI}$, the overall results add to the evidence that resource flexibility plays a role in influencing decentralization, since PoS, by not relying on hardware for validation unlike PoW, offers a form of virtualization that allows for broader participation.
-The transition to Proof of Stake (PoS) facilitates an increase in validator numbers due to its lower barriers to entry, which diversifies participation and enhances network entropy.
+This pattern indicates that resource flexibility primarily operates at the extensive margin by broadening the base of participants rather than redistributing power among the largest validators.
+Affecting concentration at the intensive margin likely requires complementary mechanisms beyond resource flexibility alone.